 Ranveer Singh's Sexist Remark In Koffee With Karan Surfaces, SLAMMED For Being Another Hardik Pandya

-The Internet is dark and full of terror as nothing can be hidden and even the old videos and statements resurface time-to-time and gets slammed by twitterati pretty often.
-While everyone were disgusted with Hardik Pandya's misogynistic, sexist comments and disrespect towards women in Koffee With Karan, an old video of Ranveer Singh surfaced online from the same show where the Padmaavat actor is seen talking ill about Kareena Kapoor.
+The Internet is dark and full of terror as nothing can be hidden and even the old videos and statements resurface time-to-time and get slammed by the Twitterati pretty often.
+While everyone was disgusted with Hardik Pandya's misogynistic, sexist comments and disrespect towards women in Koffee With Karan, an old video of Ranveer Singh surfaced online from the same show where the Padmaavat actor is seen talking ill about Kareena Kapoor.

 Ranveer Singh says in the video, "I went from child to boy while watching Kareena (Kapoor) swim."
 If that was not enough, he said to Anushka Sharma who was seated right next to him, "You want your ass pinched?
-I'm right here," for which he hit him and said, "Don't talk to me like that."
+I'm right here," for which she hit him and said, "Don't talk to me like that."
 To top it all, Karan Johar is having a hearty laugh as well.
 Watch the clip below!
-Twitterati has slammed the actor for his remarks!
+The Twitterati has slammed the actor for his remarks!

 |